learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 that complexity so that we can express our problem-solving strategies in code.

 We will now learn how to write an expression that expresses "conditional thinking" or "if-then" logic.
-It's called **The ternary expression**.
+It's called the **ternary expression**.
 It's an expression that takes a Boolean value or expression and returns one of two values, depending on the truth-status of that first expression.